mattikummu/global_net_migration/readme.txt

 *Each script within a section is briefly explained below*

-`0_install_required_packages.R`
+'0_run_all_scripts.R'
+- script that allows to run all the scripts in correct order

+`0_1_install_required_packages.R`
-Installs all the required packages, in case those are not yet installed
+- Installs all the required packages, in case those are not yet installed

 *1_preparing_data*